bgoonz/web-dev-notes-resource-site/2-content/ciriculumn/_Summary/web-dev.md

 should be able to add an item with a given quantity to the cart.
 You should be able to see this item in `localStorage` in your browser’s Developer Tools, and it should show up in the Shopping Cart section of the page.
-When a user removes an item by clicking the “Remove” button, that item should be removed from `localStorage` as well as the page.
+When a user removes an item by clicking the "Remove" button, that item should be removed from `localStorage` as well as the page.
 When you refresh the page, or close and reopen the browser, the cart items that have not been removed should still appear on the page.
 ##  370. <a name='BonusA:Updatecartitemquantitiesandresetvalues'></a>Bonus A: Update cart item quantities and reset values
-Instead of displaying text values of the item quantities (e.g. “1”, “5”, “12”)
+Instead of displaying text values of the item quantities (e.g. "1", "5", "12")
 on the page, replace those with an [HTML5 number spinner][9].
 What’s that, you ask?
 It’s really just a fancy way to say an input field that lets you increment and decrement a number value.
 We’ve actually already used one on the page.